 - proactive strategies that can actually meet needs such as for carbon neutrality

-Although its long-term connotation is important, the notion of sustaining human societies can be somewhat misleading.
-After all, we do not want not to sustain the flawed status quo, but rather to actively bring about a better, more sustainable world.
-People want sustenance in all the main aspects of their lives, and in this sense there are also echoes of nurturance and cultivation embodied in the discourse as well.
+Although its long-term connotation is important, the notion of sustaining human societies can be misleading.
+After all, we might not want not to sustain a flawed status quo, but rather to actively bring about a better, more sustainable world.
+People want sustenance in all the main aspects of their lives, and in this sense there are echoes of nurturance and cultivation embodied in the discourse.

 Since its birth in the 1970s, writers have approached the concept of sustainability from numerous perspectives: